Girnar Jain temples: Vastupala-vihara

-Vastupala-vihara is a triple temple, the central fane measuring 53 feet by 29 has two domes and finely carved but much mutilated and the shrine which is 13 feet square with a large niche or gokhla on the left side contains an image of Mallinatha.
+Vastupala-vihara is a triple temple, the central fane measuring 53 feet by 29 has two domes and is finely carved but much mutilated, and the shrine which is 13 feet square with a large niche or gokhla on the left side which contains an image of Mallinatha.
 Beneath the image is the inscription mentioning Vastupala and his family members.

-On either side this central temple, there is a large hall about 38 feet 6 inches from door to door containing a remarkable solid pile of masonry called a samovasarana that on the north side named Sumeru having a square base and the other Sameta Sikhara with a nearly circular one.
-Each rises in four tiers of diminishing width almost to the roof and is surmounted by a small square canopy over images.
+On either side of this central temple, there is a large hall about 38 feet 6 inches from door to door, each containing a remarkable solid pile of masonry called a samovasarana, that on the north side named Sumeru having a square base, and the other Sameta Sikhara with a nearly circular one.
+Each rises in four tiers of diminishing width almost to the roof and is surmounted by a small square canopy over the images.
 The upper tiers are reached by steps arranged for the purpose.
 On the outside of the shrine tower are three small niches in which images have been placed and there are stone ladders up to the niches to enable the pujaris to reach them.
 The temple was completed in 1232 CE.
 There are six large inscriptions of Vastupala in the temple dated VS 1288.
 Originally Shatrunjayavatara Adinatha was the central deity of the temple.
 The roofs of temple were rebuilt in the 15th century.

 There is another temple on the cliff behind the Vastupala-vihara which is now known as Gumasta temple.
 The temple was built by Vastupala and was dedicated to Marudevi.
 Another shrine behind Vastupala-vihara is dedicated to Kapardi Yaksha.